Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Theoretical Results

-Fig.~\ref{F03} visualizes how learning dynamics converge to the Nash equilibrium.
-Panel A shows the time series learning dynamics which is based on the continuous-time algorithm, i.e., the Runge-Kutta fourth-order method of Eqs.~\eqref{C-MMGA1} and \eqref{C-MMGA2} with the step-size of $2\times 10^{-2}$.
-To facilitate interpretation, Panel B provides the trajectory of the time series of five-dimensional learning dynamics of $(\bs{x},y)$ in an appropriate three-dimensional space $(x^{\eq},y,-\tilde{x}_1x_4+\tilde{x}_2x_3)$.
+Fig.~\ref{F03} visualizes a heteroclinic orbit of learning dynamics.
+Panel A shows the time series of learning dynamics which is based on the continuous-time algorithm, i.e., the Runge-Kutta fourth-order method of Eqs.~\eqref{C-MMGA1} and \eqref{C-MMGA2} with the step-size of $2\times 10^{-2}$.
+To facilitate interpretation, Panel B shows the trajectory of the time series of five-dimensional learning dynamics of $(\bs{x},y)$ in an appropriate three-dimensional space $(x^{\eq},y,-\tilde{x}_1x_4+\tilde{x}_2x_3)$.
 In panel B, all the gray solid and dashed lines correspond to the original Nash equilibrium, i.e., $(x^{\eq},y)=(x^{\rm o},y^{\rm o})$ and to the fixed points of learning dynamics.
 In particular, the solid (resp. dashed) line shows stable (resp. unstable) fixed points of learning dynamics.
-Here, note that these one-dimensional lines represent a three-dimensional manifold in the five-dimensional space consisting of $(\bs{x},y)$.
-In the simulation, the initial state is set near the unstable fixed point.
-Following Cor.~\ref{cor_Duality}, dynamics once diverge from the fixed point (i.e., the original Nash equilibrium).
-However, as the dynamics move further from the equilibrium, $-\tilde{x}_1x_4+\tilde{x}_2x_3$ gradually increases due to the learning process.
-Eventually, following Thm.~\ref{thm_Local}, dynamics converge to one of the stable fixed points (i.e., the Nash equilibrium $(\bs{x}^*,y^*)$).
+Note that these one-dimensional lines represent a three-dimensional manifold in the five-dimensional space consisting of $(\bs{x},y)$.
+Now, we can see a heteroclinic orbit diverging from an unstable fixed point and converging to a stable one.
+Panel A illustrates an increase in $x_1$ and $x_3$, while $x_2$ and $x_4$ decrease through learning, indicating that X is learning to exploit Y. Consequently, $-\tilde{x}_1x_4+\tilde{x}_2x_3$ increases, leading to a concave utility function for Y with respect to $y$.

-\section{Experimental results}
+\section{Experimental Results}

-So far, our theoretical analyses of learning dynamics have revealed the existence of stable fixed points of learning dynamics.
-In the following, we numerically confirm the convergence of learning dynamics under various numbers of memories and various numbers of actions.
+So far, our theoretical analyses of learning dynamics have revealed the existence of heteroclinic orbits that converge to stable fixed points.
+In addition, these fixed points are included in the original Nash equilibrium of games without memory.
+In the following, we numerically confirm that learning dynamics converge to the original Nash equilibrium in various initial states, action numbers, and memory lengths.
 All the following experimental results are based on the discrete-time algorithm, i.e., Alg.~\ref{D-MMGA}.
 In the following, we set the inputs $\eta=10^{-3}$ and $\gamma=10^{-6}$ in Alg.~\ref{D-MMGA}.
 In computing gradients of payoff, i.e., $\Delta_{a|s}$, we calculate the equilibrium payoff accurately enough; The analytical solution $u^{\eq}$ and computational solution $\hat{u}^{\eq}$ satisfy $|u^{\eq}-\hat{u}^{\eq}|\le 10^{-9}$.